Many or all companies we feature compensate us. Compensation and editorial

 Currently, tens of thousands of items are eligible for Subscribe and Save.
 These items are found in the Subscribe and Save Store.

-This illustrates a problem that’s common with Amazon’s prices.
+• Inconsistent prices.
+The first issue illustrates a problem that’s common with Amazon’s prices in general.
 The retailer uses a dynamic pricing structure, so prices can vary widely from day to day and month to month.
 It’s not the same as going into a grocery store that typically has the same prices from one month to the next.

 According to LendEDU’s data, Subscribe and Save is not the best deal out there.
 The study compared prices between Amazon and Costco and found that Amazon shoppers spend quite a bit more on the same items.